yuk1i/cs305_p2p/how_to_run.md

 ## How to Run in CommandLine

 1. Put test files into `test_files`
-2. Use path `test` as the working directory
-3. Launch tracker first, see [How to Run Tracker](#how-to-run-tracker).
+2. Launch tracker first, see [How to Run Tracker](#how-to-run-tracker).
+3. Use path `test` as the working directory
+4. add project root directory into `PYTHONPATH`
-4. Run `python3 the_test.py` to start one test
+5. Run `python3 the_test.py` to start one test
-5. Your command line should look like this:
+6. Your command line should look like this:

-    `yuk1@~/Desktop/cs305_p2p/test ➜ python3 ComplexTest.py`
+    `yuk1@~/Desktop/cs305_p2p/ ➜ cd test && PYTHONPATH=../ python3 ComplexTest.py`

-6. Only this method is tested in command line.
+7. Only this method is tested in command line.

 ## How to Run in PyCharm